opentdf/otdfctl/docs/man/policy/subject-condition-sets/_index.md

 They are applied to Attribute Values via Subject Mappings to determine a Subject's entitlement to any given attribute on TDF'd data.

 For example structure and logical resolution, see `create` subcommand.
-For
+For information about Subject Mappings, see the `subject-mappings` command.